mastondzn/dank-twitch-irc/README.md

   `UnhandledPromiseRejectionWarning`s on promises returned by the client's functions. (installed for you if you activate the `ignoreUnhandledPromiseRejections` client option)
+- `new JoinRateLimiter(client)` - Rate limits new joins according to join rate limits set in the config.

 ## Tests